 Create new sitemap with the list of all the https pages and submit it to major search engines using the related Google and Bing Webmaster Tool Profile.

-Final advice, if you’ve uploaded a file to disavow links on your http site, Google recommends to re-upload it again using the Webmaster Tools account of the new https site.
+Final advice, if you’ve uploaded a file to disavow links on your http site, Google recommends to re-upload it again using the Google Search Console account of the new https site.

 Final Thoughts to Consider